ViralTexts/gtr-clusters/clusters/18570825-sn84020712-HowToMakeWaterColdWithoutIce.md

 od with lids and covers, the one to con­
 tain water for dringing, the other for
 evaporation, and he can always have a
-supply of cold water In warm weather
+supply of cold water In warm weather.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ohi:batch_ohi_feste_ver01:data:sn85026241:00280775435:1874071601:0337/pct:61.231172,60.411278,11.869679,34.079152/!600,600/0/default.jpg"/>
 </td>